BigBroBob/LHb-VTA-model/README.md

 # LHb-VTA-model
-Computational model of the LHb-VTA pathway in major depression disorder
+This is the codebase for "Computational model of the LHb-VTA pathway in major depression disorder".

+See model codes in LHb.py and VTA.py.
+See definition and detailed description of simulation parameters in param.md.